grafana/mimir/docs/sources/getting-started/_index.md

 ## Configure the Grafana Agent to write to Grafana Mimir

-Add the following YAML snippet to one of your Agent metrics configurations (`metrics.configs`) in your Agent configuration file and restart the Grafana Agent.
+Add the following YAML snippet to one of your Agent metrics configurations (`metrics.configs`) in your Agent configuration file and restart the Grafana Agent:

 ```yaml
 remote_write: